Freeport fourth-quarter profit falls on tax provision

-Jan 23 (Reuters) - Freeport-McMoRan, the world’s largest publicly traded copper producer, reported a drop in quarterly profit on Thursday, hit mainly by a tax provision and lower output from its Indonesian operations.
+(Reuters) - Freeport-McMoRan (FCX.N), the world’s largest publicly traded copper producer, reported a drop in quarterly profit on Thursday, hit mainly by a tax provision and lower output from its Indonesian operations.

 Net income attributable to shareholders fell to $9 million, or less than a cent per share, in the fourth quarter ended Dec.31, from $485 million, or 33 cents per share, a year earlier.